Help your parents make nutrition a priority

 How you can help them thrive

 McCullough also advises taking the time to figure out why your parents are eating poorly and to come up with solutions together.
 Possible answers include helping your parents shop and cook or hiring a neighbor or home health care service to do so.
-Another option is using a meal delivery service like Meals on Wheels or Silver Chef.
-Furthermore, senior centers or churches often provide group meal programs, which not only offers your mom or dad a healthy meal, but also some time to socialize with others.
+Another option is using a meal delivery service like Meals on Wheels.
+Senior centers or churches often provide group meal programs, which not only offers your mom or dad a healthy meal, but also some time to socialize with others.

 Senior living communities are another alternative.
 In fact, seniors often choose to move to a retirement community after noticing a decline in cooking and eating, explains Sherri Kitchens, Holiday Retirement’s senior director of dining and hospitality.
 “It’s great to see seniors thrive in our environment, by eating better and trying new healthy foods, like black bean burgers, that they wouldn’t normally try,” she says.